WinzarH/LikertMakeR/README.md

 `makeCorrAlpha()` generates a correlation matrix from a predefined _Cronbach's Alpha()_, enabling the user to apply `makeItems()` to generate scale items that produce an exact _Cronbach's Alpha_.
 `makeCorrLoadings()` generates a correlation matrix from factor loadings data, enabling the user to apply `makeItems()` to generate multidimensional data.

-`makeItems()` will generate synthetic rating-scale data with predefined first and second moments and a predefined correlation matrix.
+`makeItems()` will generate synthetic rating-scale items with predefined first and second moments and a predefined correlation matrix.

 `makeItemsScale()` generate a dataframe of rating scale items from a summative scale and desired _Cronbach's Alpha_.
 `correlateScales()` generates a multidimensional dataframe by combining several dataframes of rating-scale items so that their summated scales are correlated according to a predefined correlation matrix.

 ## Install _LikertMakeR_

 To download and install the package, run the following code from your R console.

 From __CRAN__: